 The “EZ Shots” (read as easy shots) are basically pre-programmed flight paths or patterns that the drone can follow while recording a video of the subject (you & your party friends).
 EZ shots make it simple to record pro-level videos with a touch of a button on your smartphone app – more posing and less controlling the camera & drone.
 There are three pre-programmed EZ shots;

-- 360 Rotate: When activated, this EZ shot mode rotates the camera through a 360 degree while hovering perfectly in one place.
+- 360 Rotate: When activated, this EZ shot mode rotates the camera through 360 degrees while hovering perfectly in one place.

 - Circle: Circle mode record a point approximately 7 ft in front of the camera nose while going around the point in a circle.

-- Up & Away: This mode flys the drone upward and away from you recording a beautiful video that will zoom out when played back.
+- Up & Away: This mode flies the drone upward and away from you recording a beautiful video that will zoom out when played back.

 Auto Takeoff & Landing